Beam-Impact/beam-salesforce-cartridge/page-designer-components.md

 ## 3 Row x 1 Col (Mobile), 1 Row x 3 Col (Desktop)

-Shows a grid with 3 regions into which a merchant can drop other components.
+Shows a grid with three regions into which a merchant can drop other components.

 ### Files
 ```